 The drug usually occurs in powder form in a white or yellow color and sometimes as a white-gray or brown paste.
 Amphetamine or speed is often snorted, smoked, swallowed or injected.
 The duration of action varies depending on how you ingested speed.

-Speed effects The effects usually last three to six hours, depending on the amount you use and how you use it.
+The effects usually last three to six hours, depending on the amount you use and how you use it.
 Speed usually works after a few minutes if you snort it and after 15 to 30 minutes if you swallow it.
 It is absorbed into your brain through your blood and mainly affects the substances dopamine and norepinephrine.
 Dopamine makes you feel happy and confident.
 Noradrenaline affects your fight or flight response.
 Noradrenaline causes your heart rate and breathing to speed up.
 It also raises your blood pressure and suppresses your sense of hunger.

 People under the influence of speed are often very energetic and talkative, but they can also be anxious, irritable and aggressive.
 In severe cases, you may suffer from delusions, psychosis and paranoia.
 The most common effects of speed are: